BartyMae/Bart_Tweaks/README.md

 ## Droppable/Movable NPC Items<br/>
 Affects Nalia's Ring, Edwin's Amulet, Minsc's Boo, Alora's Rabbit Foot, Xan's Moonblade, Eldoth's Poisoned Arrows, and possibly others - this wasn't coded robustly.<br/>

+## Non-Upgradeable Carsomyr<br/>
+Replaces the non-upgraded version of Carsomyr with the upgraded version, but sets its magic resistance bonus to +10%, its price to 20,000, its lore to 100, and then disables Cespenar's upgrade path for it.
+Meant for use with IR/R, and reserves the Eye of Tyr for Purifier without unnecessarily gimping Carsomyr.<br/>

 ## Set Summonable Flag<br/>
 Sets the "is a summonable" flag for all vanilla, SR, and atweaks creatures.
 Some mods, including atweaks itself, set these incorrectly and therefore must be patched late into the install to function correctly.
 Should correctly detect and work with "no summonables limits" mods.
 Does not actually need either SR or atweaks to be installed if you're using it for some other purpose - it will simply patch their creatures if it detects them being there.<br/>

 ## Revised Shapeshifting Tokens for SCS<br/>
 Hijacks SCS' improved shapeshifting tokens, rewrites their descriptions to the SRR/IRR format, and slightly revises some of their stats.
 Requires SCS's improved shapeshifting component to actually be installed to work.<br/>

+## SR/atweaks Elementals<br/>
+Meant to be used with when both Spell Revisions and atweaks' P&P Elementals are installed, this components solves some incompatibilities between the two with their summonable elementals in three possible ways:<br/>
+1. Use SR's summonable elementals and disable atweaks'.<br/>
+2. Use atweaks' summonable elementals and disable SR's.<br/>
+3. Create a fusion between them using atweaks' creatures but SR-styled descriptions and properties.<br/>

-## Non-Upgradeable Carsomyr<br/>
+## SR/atweaks Fiends<br/>
-Replaces the non-upgraded version of Carsomyr with the upgraded version, but sets its magic resistance bonus to +10%, its price to 20,000, its lore to 100, and then disables Cespenar's upgrade path for it.
-Meant for use with IR/R, and reserves the Eye of Tyr for Purifier without unnecessarily gimping Carsomyr.<br/>
+Meant to be used with when both Spell Revisions and atweaks' P&P Fiends are installed, this components solves some incompatibilities between the two with their summonable fiends in two possible ways:<br/>
+1. Restore SR's summonable fiends.<br/>
+2. Create a fusion between them using atweaks' creatures but SR-styled descriptions and properties.<br/>

+## Revised Shapeshifting Tokens for SCS<br/>
+Hijacks SCS' improved shapeshifting tokens, rewrites their descriptions to the SRR/IRR format, and slightly revises some of their stats.
+Requires SCS's improved shapeshifting component to actually be installed to work.<br/>

 ## Alternative Lore Table<br/>
 As learned practioners of magic, mages, clerics, and bards should receive faster lore progression than others.<br/>